Minnesota Opera’s EDI Glossary

 The second form of anti-Blackness is the unethical disregard for anti-Black institutions and policies.
 This disregard is the product of class, race, and/or gender privilege certain individuals experience due to anti-Black institutions and policies.
 This form of anti-Blackness is protected by the first form of overt racism.

-Note: Though they go hand in hand, anti-oppression is not the same as Diversity & Inclusion.
-Diversity & Inclusion have to do with the acknowledgment, valuing, and celebration of difference, whereas Anti-oppression challenges the systemic biases that devalue and marginalize difference.
+Note: Though they go hand in hand, anti-oppression is not the same as diversity and inclusion.
+Diversity and inclusion have to do with the acknowledgment, valuing, and celebration of difference, whereas anti-oppression challenges the systemic biases that devalue and marginalize difference.
 One doesn’t work without the other, but they are not interchangeable.

 Cisgender – Often shortened to “cis,” cisgender is an adjective used to describe someone whose gender identity matches the gender assigned to them at birth– in other words, someone who is not transgender, nonbinary, or intersex.

 Cissexism – Cissexism is the set of acts and norms that privilege cis people and/or oppress trans people.
 More broadly, cissexism is the appeal to norms that enforce the gender binary, and gender essentialism, resulting in the oppression of gender variant, non-binary and trans people.
 Anybody who does not pass and/or identify as cis faces some cissexism.